Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-• Bachelor’s of Business Administration.
-University of ABC (2018-2021)
+• Bachelor of Business Administration, University of ABC (2018-2021)

-• Diploma in Business XYZ(2016-2018)
+• Diploma in Business, XYZ(2016-2018)

 Experience:

-• Assistant Sales in The Warehouse (2019-2021)
+• Assistant Sales Manager, The Warehouse (2019-2021)

 • Volunteer, Red Cross (2016-2018)